 The Dangers of Not Moving to the Cloud

-Cloud backups are one of the most critical investments a company will make.
+Cloud backups or online backups are one of the most critical investments a company will make.
 Any interruption of service, data loss, or compromise of any kind could expose the organization to regulatory fines and unimaginable damage to its reputation.
 Plus, restoring files from a CSV or external backup isn’t always 100% reliable.
 Settings, third-party app dependencies, and file hierarchies might be lost, driving IT costs higher and delaying the return to normal operations.

 Data loss might not be quite as injurious for the individual, but it’s no less distressing.
 Imagine losing your cherished photographs, all your personal contacts, documents, and everything else you have stored on your devices.
 If you’re like most people, you carry your entire life on your mobile device, and you panic if you even think you’ve forgotten your phone somewhere.
 Have you ever considered what you would do if it were gone for good?

 Other dangers of not storing or backing up your files in the cloud include: